‘Suicidal treachery’: Tory grandee’s stark warning to Boris allies over Brexit revolt

 But Mr Johnson and his hardline Brexit backers are “detached from reality”, said Sir Alan.
 Mr Sunak was merely trying to “clear up the mess he inherited from Boris”, said the ex-minister, urging Tory MPs to let him get on with it.

 In a stark message to the Conservative dissidents, Mr Duncan said: “It’s very simple: get real or die.
-Rishi must be given the space to fix it without being briefed against or attacked by those who created the problem in the first place.
+Rishi must be given the space to fix it without being briefed against or attacked by those who created the problem in the first place.”

 “All they will do is make more and more people vote Labour: it would be an act of suicidal treachery,” the Tory grandee added.